-The growing popularity of standard USB PD3.0 chargers for mobile phones and notebook PCs spurs demand to leverage standard PD3.0 chargers, replacing purposely and individually built chargers for battery power electronic devices and reducing E-Waste.
-Equipped with USB Type-C® connectors and enabled by USB PD3.0 sink controllers, these new classes of Type-C PD devices (TCD) easily obtain necessary power from any USB PD3.0 compliance chargers and adaptors through a Type-C cable.
+The growing popularity of standard USB PD3.0 chargers for mobile phones and notebook PCs spurs demand to leverage standard PD3.0 chargers, replacing purposely and individually built chargers for battery-powered electronic devices and reducing e-waste.
+Equipped with USB Type-C® connectors and enabled by USB PD3.0 sink controllers, these new classes of USB-C PD devices (TCD) easily obtain necessary power from any USB PD3.0 compliance chargers and adaptors through a USB-C cable.

-USB Source (Chargers) – Type-C to Type-C Cable – TCD
+USB Source (Chargers) – USB-C to USB-C Cable – TCD

 Evaluation Boards: